cozygene/glint/README.md

 *Note* that GLINT first validates that all it's dependencies are installed before executing.
 If it finds a problem it will instruct you.

 ### Troubleshooting
+1. Make sure you have Anaconda isntalled, see Download and installation for more details.
+  If you dont have Anaconda installed and running ```python install.py``` failed, than the easy solution is to install Anaconda.
+Otherwise, search on the web how to install each dependency in the list appears in Dependencies.
-1. Make sure you run GLINT with Anaconda Python command line (if you don't have Anaconda installed please see Download and Installation, to find it:
+2. Make sure you run GLINT with Anaconda Python command line, to find it:
   **Windows** todo
   **Linux** run on command line: ```which conda```.
     If that command returns nothing than you dont have Anaconda installed, refer to Download and Installation.
     Otherwise, if for example the output of the command is /home/user/anaconda2/bin/conda than Anaconda Python command line is at /home/user/anaconda2/bin/python.
   **MacOs** todo
-2. Make sure you have all dependencies installed.If you installed Anaconda, than all the dependencies are installed automatically except *cvxopt*.
-To install it see Dependencies
+3. Make sure you have all dependencies installed.
+If you have Anaconda installed, than all the dependencies are installed automatically except *cvxopt*.
+To install it see Dependencies.
-   If you dont have Anaconda installed and running ```python install.py``` failed, than the easy solution is to install Anaconda.
-Otherwise, search on the web how to install each dependency in the list appears in Dependencies.

 ### Citing GLINT
 elior..todo